CONSTITUTION OF RTWDF

 (ii) The Annual General Meeting shall be convened by the Secretary and not less than twenty-one days’ notice in writing given to the Members of the Festival.

 (iii) At the Annual General Meeting, the Committee shall present Accounts for the year ended 1st May previous to the meeting, audited in accordance with the requirements of the Charities Act 1993.
 At such meeting, the auditors or independent examiner for the ensuing year shall be appointed and the Officials of the Committee elected.

 (iv) An Extraordinary General Meeting shall be convened by the Secretary upon a request by the Committee or by any six Members upon not less than fourteen days’ notice of such meeting being given to every Member which shall state the business to be conducted at the meeting.(v) Any six Members of the Festival personally present shall be a quorum at any General Meeting. (vi) At every General Meeting, the chair shall be taken by the Chairman of the Festival or, in his/her absence, by the Vice-Chairman.
 In the absence of the Chairman and the Vice-Chairman, a Chairman shall be elected by the Members present.

 (vii) The voting at a General Meeting shall be by show of hands but the Chairman or any three Members may demand a poll, which shall be immediately taken, and the result thereof declared by the Chairman.
 In the case of equality of votes, the Chairman of the Meeting shall have a second or casting vote.

-15. (i) The Committee shall meet at least four times in every year.
+14. (i) The Committee shall meet at least three times in every year.

 (ii) Meetings of the Committee shall be convened by the Secretary of the Festival by giving at least seven days’ notice to each Member or such shorter notice as the Chairman of the Festival may decide.